 Your cat may be avoiding you if they see you as a threat.
-That’s why it’s so important to always remain calm and reward their good behavior with affection and fun treats.
+That’s why it’s so important to always remain calm and reward their good behaviour with affection and fun treats.

-If you’re asking yourself, why is my cat avoiding me?
-You may have got on their nerves.
+If you’re asking yourself why your cat is avoiding you, it could be that you’ve gotten on their nerves!
 Have you accidentally stood on their tail and triggered a bad reaction?
 Maybe you haven’t respected their privacy and disturbed them whilst they were having a catnap – oops!

 As time passes you can make simple gestures to win them over, giving them affection when they’re ready and offering them special treats.

-When it’s time to relax, let your kitty put their paws up on a personalized pillow, a stunning addition to your home.
+When it’s time to relax, let your kitty put their paws up on a personalised cushion, a stunning addition to your home.
 Made from a high-quality canvas, they’re ideal for people and kitties to snuggle!